Renata Tebaldi: Italian career

 Tebaldi made her stage debut as Elena in Boito's Mefistofele in Rovigo in 1944.
 Wartime conditions made for a difficult trip, with Tebaldi partly travelling by horse cart to Rovigo, and her return trip coming under machine-gun fire.
 Her early career was also marked by a performance in Parma in La bohème, L'amico Fritz and Andrea Chénier.
 She caused a stir when in 1946 she made her debut as Desdemona in Verdi's Otello alongside Francesco Merli as the title role in Trieste.

-Her major breakthrough came in 1946 when she auditioned for Arturo Toscanini, who says she had the "voce d'angelo" (voice of an angel).
+Her major breakthrough came in 1946 when she auditioned for Arturo Toscanini, who says she had la voce d'angelo ("voice of an angel").
 Tebaldi made her La Scala debut that year at the concert marking the reopening of the theatre after World War II.
 She sang the "Prayer" ("Dal tuo stellato soglio") from Rossini's biblical opera, Mosè in Egitto, and the soprano part in Verdi's Te Deum.

 She was given the roles of Margherita and Elena in Mefistofele and Elsa in Lohengrin in 1946.
 The next year she appeared in La bohème and as Eva in Die Meistersinger.
 Toscanini encouraged her to sing the role of Aida and invited her to rehearse it in his studio.
 She believed the role was reserved for a dramatic soprano, but Toscanini convinced her otherwise, and she debuted in the role at La Scala in 1950 with Mario del Monaco and Fedora Barbieri, conducted by Antonino Votto.
 It was the greatest success in her budding career and led to international opportunities.
 During the first decade of her career, Tebaldi's repertoire included roles by Rossini, Spontini, Handel, Mozart, Wagner, Gounod, Mascagni, Tchaikovsky and contemporary composers such as Refice, Casavola and Cilea.

 Tebaldi provided Sophia Loren's singing in the film version of Aida (1953).